 Instructions

-- In a small saucepan heat orange juice with the raisins and bring to a boil.
-Immediately pour it over couscous to cover.
-Cover the bowl and let stand 5 minutes.
-It should've absorbed the liquid.
+- In a small saucepan, heat 1 cup orange juice with ⅓ cup raisins and bring to a boil.
+Immediately pour over the couscous.
+It should cover it, and you should have no dry spots.
+Cover the bowl with a lid or plate, and let stand 5 minutes.
+It should absorb all the liquid.

 Notes

-- They can be ground with a mortar and pestle (image above, left) or in a nut grinder, or coffee seed grinder which is what I use.
+- They can be ground with a mortar and pestle, a nut grinder or a coffee seed grinder, which is what I use.

-Originally from Let the Flames Begin, by C.Schlesinger and J.Willoughby, via The Best American Recipes 2003-04, by F.McCullough and M.Stevens
+Adapted from The Best American Recipes 2003-04, by F.McCullough and M.Stevens

 coriander seed says